siobyrne/young-dressage-horse-program-analysis/README.md

 The majority of Developing Horse division participants, 67.5% (191/283), participated in at least one CDI.
 This is significantly higher than the number of former Young Horse competitors who competed at the CDI level (45.9%).
 Why?
 One explanation is that Developing Horse division competitors are already at the FEI level—it is a smaller hill to climb to go from competing in the Developing PSG or GP divisions to competing in a CDI than it is for a 4, 5, or 6 year old to get there.
 Or, it may be the case that the riders aiming to compete in the Developing Horse divisions tend to be more focused on CDI competition as a goal.

 ***Figure 10***
-*CDI vs Non-CDI Developing Horse Division Competitors*
+*CDI vs Non-CDI Former Developing Horse Division Competitors*
 ![CDI vs Non-CDI Horses](images/dh-cdi-competitors.png)

 #### Overall Score and Grand Prix Achievement for Developing Horse Division Competitors